2018 Shelter Neck High School Retreat

 Shelter Neck has three buildings, a farmhouse where the adults will sleep, a school house where the kids will sleep but always with chaperons awake, and a church.
 It has electricity, toilets, and showers with hot water.
 It is out in the country so it's quiet and dark at night. http://www.shelterneckuucamp.org/

 • Sheets and pillow.
-Kids need singles.
+Kids need single or doubles (I will let you know what to bring.)
 Adults need doubles.
 Generally.
 Kids can just bring sleeping bags and put them on the beds with no sheets, if that's easier.

 • Blankets and Sleeping bags.
 Very Important.
 It might be chilly.